 form to the school district in which the student(s) reside

 .
 These forms can be obtained only from your local school district and must be completed and returned to them by April 1st

 of the preceding school year.
 Failure to submit your request by this deadline will result in your student not qualifying for transportation.
 The only exception is when a student has moved after the application deadline, in which case the request must be filed within 30 days of moving to the new district.

 New York City residents are eligible for reduced fares on the LIRR and Metro cards.

 For further information, visit Transportation.

 Students take two foreign languages in the middle school—French and German.
-Spanish and Mandarin Chinese are additional options offered in the high school.
+Spanish is an additional option offered in the high school.